Keshav13142/Student-community/README.md

 - [x] ~~Fix modal styling in smaller screens~~
 - [x] ~~Fix socket connection in production~~ (hosted socket server on [fly.io](https://fly.io))
 - [x] ~~Make error boundary UI look good~~
+- [ ] Fix auto scroll on new messages in chat.
-- [ ] Switch to ui.shadcn.com(better accessibility and lighter) or mantine(seems more plug and play) from chakra UI
+- [ ] Handle socket connections more efficiently.
+- [ ] Notifications on new messages or events.
 - [ ] Community visibilty for each year and dept.
 - [ ] Verify clg mail (get dept and year from mail).
 - [ ] Truthful data for student year and dept (probably from their clg email).